 - ii.
 Besides the statutory requirement to submit an annual report as well as a strategy statement to the Minister for Finance, quarterly cash flow statements as well as half-yearly financial statements will continue to be submitted to the Ministry for as long as Government subventions continue to be made to the OAFS. - iii.
 In terms of the ADR Directive, the OAFS is obliged to provide detailed information about its operations to the Minister of Finance, as competent authority in terms of and for the purposes of this Directive.
-The OAFS will discharge its duties under the Directive, as well as its obligations under its operative law, in its 2019 Annual Report. - iv.
-Administration of the finance and HR role will be reviewed on an ongoing basis, including the annual audit of the OAFS financial records by the National Audit Office. - v.
-Further refurbishment works will be carried out at the premises which house the OAFS offices to ensure a comfortable and safe working environment for staff members and visitors. - D. DEVELOP THE ABILITIES, SKILLS AND COMPETENCE OF STAFF SO AS TO ENSURE CONTINUED IMPROVEMENT IN ORGANISATIONAL PERFORMANCE
+The OAFS will discharge its duties under the Directive, as well as its obligations under its operative law, in its 2020 Annual Report. - iv.
+Administration of the finance and HR role will be reviewed on an ongoing basis, including the annual audit of the OAFS financial records by the National Audit Office.

+D. DEVELOP THE ABILITIES, SKILLS AND COMPETENCE OF STAFF SO AS TO ENSURE CONTINUED IMPROVEMENT IN ORGANISATIONAL PERFORMANCE

 The quality of the OAFS's service to the public is crucially dependent upon the capacity, performance and motivation of its staff.
-Moreover, if the staff are to give commitment to the work of the OAFS, it must show commitment to the development of its staff.
+Moreover, if staff are to give commitment to the work of the OAFS, it must show commitment to the development of its staff.
 In particular, the OAFS must make sure staff have opportunities to participate in internal and external training and development on a regular basis.